 Some industries that produce different items for different clients follow these methods.
 They are able to change their end products quickly as per requirement.
 They are able to change raw materials and use the same machines to produce different items.
 A significant disadvantage of companies using this method is that if their predictions for product volumes are incorrect, they will suffer high stock levels.
 A lot of human intervention is also necessary when using this category of supply chain management.

 Also Read: How to Successfully Manage Supply Chains?

 We have seen how extensive the supply chain is and its importance in a company’s functioning and success.
 It is also necessary to see what are the goals of supply chain management in order to fully understand its value for an organization.

 When you don’t have an effective system in place, managing the inventory, coordinating with logistics and suppliers can be a struggle.
 However, with a supply chain system in place, it is easier to coordinate with suppliers and buyers in the same channel.
 Inventory data can be shared to meet quicker replenishment of inventory according to customer demands.
 Goods can be delivered to the right place at the right time.

 One of the most important goals of the supply chain is to pitch in towards the financial success of the organization.
-From cost efficiency to reduced inventory costs, minimal labor expenses and decreased logistical costs, the supply chain has the power to push things forward.
-Apart from this it also enables to improve sales, accesses new markets and enhances differentiation.
-Supply chain acts as an engine to pull all major business units towards delivering value to the customers.
+From cost efficiency to reduced inventory costs, minimal labor expenses, and decreased logistical costs, the supply chain has the power to push things forward.
+Apart from this, it also enables to improve sales, access new markets, and enhance differentiation.
+The supply chain acts as an engine to pull all major business units towards delivering value to the customers.

 Last but not least, today’s market is rapidly changing given the volatile conditions.
 A flexible supply chain management system will help to leverage opportunities and weigh down potential threats by anticipating changes and adapting to them.